dharmakshetri/USVisaPointSystem/README.md

 ## US Visa Point System

-Under the proposed merit-based visa category, an alien would accrue points based on education, work experience, family ties to the United States and other attributes.
+Under the proposed merit-based visa category in USA, an alien would accrue points based on education, work experience, family ties to the United States and other attributes.
 Alien applicants with the highest overall points in a year would be given green cards.(This point calculated from various website and bills, which is give below links.)